 Now let’s take a look into varieties of berries for Zone 3 garden that we have experience with.

 Haskap Honeyberries is the earliest berry to ripen in our garden.
 The name honeyberry is a bit misleading, I often say that you need honey to really enjoy these berries.
-They do get sweeter with ripeness, but if you wait too long, birds will get them.
+They do get sweeter with ripeness, but if you wait too long, birds will get them before you.

 For proper pollination, you will need two plants and it does matter what variety you have.
 Aurora is a great pollinator for other Honeyberries, and I love the taste.
 We also grow Tundra in our garden.

 Apparently, currants have 8 times the vitamin C of an orange.
 In our garden, we grow black currants, but red and white would grow here too.
 If you have space, grow a collection of them.

 Saskatoon or Serviceberries

 Saskatoon or Serviceberries are a must-have for cold climates.
 I didn’t even know they existed prior to moving to a cold climate.
-I did find that we had to get used to the taste, or maybe it’s just the texture?
+I did find that we had to get used to the texture.
 But these little berries grow on me.
 Very reliable and yummy.
 Plus this plant is very beautiful all throughout the season (see flower picture above).
 And if you are into pie making, saskatoon pie is delicious.

 Raspberries are hands down my favorite berries.
 We grow lots of them and try to have homegrown all winter long for breakfast.